e-abbottbrenner/minesolver/README.md

 # Dependencies
 Qt6 - Easiest way to get this is the open source installer, QtCreator is the best way to build the application as well.

-boost 1.80.0 - Should be installed in boost_1_80_0 one level down from the repository.
-All that really matters is the multiprecision library though.
+boost multiprecision - cmake gets it

-gtest - Cmake pulls this in so you don't need to install it.
+gtest - cmake gets it

 # How fast is it?
 The standard "expert" board (30x16 with 99 mines) is evaluated in a fraction of a second.
 It can fully solve(or hit a mine and lose) such a board in under a second.